EtchedPixels/EmulatorKit/README.md

 - -t		enable timer hack
 - -d n		set debug trace bits
 - -f		fast (run flat out)
-- -R		RAMFS ECB module (not yet tested
+- -R		RAMFS ECB module (not yet tested)
-- -w		WizNET 5100 at 0x28-0x2B (works but buggy)
+- -w		WizNET 5100 at 0x28-0x2B

 The sd card image is just a raw file of the blocks at this point.